This cranberries apricot loaf cake recipe is similar to a pound cake recipe, just that…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

 Tangy sweet lemon cranberries yogurt cake with a light, delicate texture.
-Velvety and moist texture, lightened up with natural yogurt and dried cranberries.
+Pound cake lovers will enjoy this velvety and moist texture, lightened up with natural yogurt and dried cranberries.

 Do you also like using lemon and citrus flavors in your bakes?
 I do!
 I really enjoyed the flavor combination in this lemon and dried cranberries butter loaf cake.
 The tangy-sweet flavor cuts through the usual sweetness in cakes.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 You will find refreshing, fruity, tangy-sweet flavors in this cake, imparted from the lemon and natural yogurt.
 I have also reduced the sugar slightly, so it won’t be too cloyingly sweet.

 The texture is also quite soft and moist, thanks to the yogurt.
 Comparing to this apricot cranberries loaf cake (which is more like a pound cake), this lemon cranberries yogurt cake has softer and moister crumbs.

 If you prefer a sweeter taste, you can use more sugar – which you can read more about it in the recipe card below 🙂

 - Cranberries Apricot Loaf Cake